patrickballantyne/patrickballantyne.github.io/index.md

 * 2015-2018: Studied and graduated from the [University of Liverpool](https://www.liverpool.ac.uk/) with a First Class BSc in Physical Geography
 * 2018-Present: Reading for an Integrated MSc and PhD in Data Analytics and Society at the Centre for Doctoral Training (CDT) at the [University of Leeds](https://lida.leeds.ac.uk/study-training/datacdt/), with research based at the University of Liverpool.
 Sponsorship for research has been provided by both the ESRC and GEOLYTIX.

+Please see my [Assignment Portfolio](AssignmentPortfolio.md) for information regarding 'Programming for Social Scientists'

 ## Contact Details